wp-plugins/my-content-management/readme.txt

 * Feature: Add user and post template tags to pick up data from related posts/users [todo]
 * Feature: Add event post type to integrate with My Tickets.

+= 1.4.21 =

+* Bug fix: Chooser input types with parameters returned link; returned URL without.
+Now return link only if 'size' parameter defined.
+* Bug fix: Avoid output if chooser value not set. props <a href="https://wordpress.org/support/topic/avoid-attachment-missing-output-if-attachment-omitted?replies=2#post-7444956">@NotDifficult</a>
+* Documentation: Add support for template tag attributes to editor. props <a href="https://wordpress.org/support/topic/add-inline-help-for-field-attributes?replies=2#post-7444974">@NotDifficult</a>
+* Feature: Ability to limit custom fieldsets from appearing only on specific posts.
+* Feature: Ability to set default location of fieldset
+* UI change: Use checkboxes instead of multiselect to display field options.
+* Filter: 'mcm_show_administration_pages' to disable all access to admin pages.

 = 1.4.20 =

 * Mis-named variable in 1.4.19 broke some templates.